jacobdensford/jacobdensford.com/fell/creating-a-character.md

 If you have any **spells**, you gain a **spell die** (or SD) of any size, which you can change as often as you'd like.

-You must roll a test to cast a spell.
-You may roll your spell die as part of the test, subtracting its result from your WIL.
+You must roll a test using your spell die to cast a spell.
+If you fail the test, subtract the result of your spell die from your WIL.

 If a spell is aimed at an unwilling target, they may force a contest to reduce the effects.